qingh2o/Readme-Generator-Node/README.md

   ## Description

-  This README Generator can quickly create a professional readme for a project by using user input from the command line.
+  This README Generator application can quickly create a professional readme for a project by using user input from the command line.

   ## Table Of Contents